 The amount of data you can amass about your visitors can be a boon to your organization.

-- Prospect Mining: Visitors are often prospects in one or more ways.
-Based on the information given to a series of questions (name, reason for visiting, etc.) the information gleaned from a visitor log can be entered appropriately into your contact management system (CMS).
+- Prospect mining: Visitors are often prospects in one or more ways.
+Based on the information given to a series of questions (name, the reason for visiting, etc.) the information gleaned from a visitor log can be entered appropriately into your contact management system (CMS).
 Potential customers can be placed on customer lists, while vendors can be placed on vendor lists.

-- Data Analysis: Are there patterns in who is visiting when?
+- Data analysis: Are there patterns in who is visiting when?
 Has a potential customer visited more than twice?
 How many candidates came to the job fair?
 How many potential coworking members took the Thursday tour?
 This can tell you how effective and popular certain events are.

-- Follow Up: If you get the answers to the questions above about the job fair candidates or potential members, you have a perfect contact list for following up.
-Send thank you notes to the job fair candidates and additional information to the members.
+- Follow up: If you get the answers to the questions above about the job fair candidates or potential members, you have a perfect contact list for following up.
+Send thank-you notes to the job fair candidates and additional information to the members.
 That customer who visited more than twice?
 Maybe they find a coupon in their email inbox.

-Having an effective, efficient digital management system in place can have multiple benefits for your organization.
+Having an effective, efficient digital visitor management system in place can have multiple benefits for your organization.
 It is important to have all the necessary components in place and formalized, rather than have a haphazard way of welcoming guests.
 Doing so can be one step in building your organizational success.